CedricDeVijt/ComputerScienceNotes/Bachelor 3/Software engineering/Exam/6 Testing - exam questions.md

 - **Similarities:** Both involve executing tests to verify behavior.
 - **Differences:** Unit testing focuses on isolated components, while regression testing evaluates the impact of changes on the entire system.

+Wat is “Regression Testing”?
+Regression Testing ensures that all things that used to work still work after changes.
+= re-execution of some subset of tests to ensure that changes have not caused unintended side effects
+Waarom is dit belangrijk?
+Helps during iterative and incremental development + during maintenance

 ### How do you know when you tested enough?

 Testing is considered sufficient when: